saifalhroub/nopCommerce-store/Checkout.md

 When the user clicks on the Continue button
 Then the system should proceed to the next checkout step

----

-## As a user,
+> As a user,
-I want a thank-you page,
+> I want an order confirmation screen
-So I can make sure I submitted my order successfully
+> So I know the order has been accepted

----

 ### AC - Confirmation message
 Given the user finished the checkout process